yongjia97/scrabble-points-calculator/README.md

 # Scrabble points calculator
-# use react modal and react toastify
+# Utilise react modal and react toastify
 This is the front end for the Scrabble Points Calculator application.
 ### prerequisities
 1. Install node.js